MicrosoftDocs/cpp-docs/docs/ide/walkthrough-working-with-projects-and-solutions-cpp.md

    The **Output** window can show different steps, depending on the build configuration, but if the project build succeeds, the last line should resemble the output shown.

-   If your build did not succeed, compare your code to the code that is shown in the earlier steps.
+   If your build didn't succeed, compare your code to the code that is shown in the earlier steps.

 1. To run the project, on the menu bar, choose **Debug** > **Start Without Debugging**.
-A console window should appear, and the output should resemble this:
+A console window should appear, and the output should resemble:

    ```Output
    4 players have started a new game.
 There are now 4 players in total.